arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Virtual Private Cloud (VPC).md

 	- ![[attachments/Pasted image 20220512222517.png]]
 - Powered by **AWS PrivateLink**
 - Route table is updated automatically
+- Bound to a region (do not support inter-region communication)
 - Two types:
 	- **Interface Endpoint**
 		- Provisions an **ENI** (private IP) as an entry point per subnet